starryalley/Anduril2/README.md

 2 additional wobble styles: fireplace_slow and fireplace_fast.
 Use `4H` to cycle through all 3 wobble styles.
 This is a saved configuration.

-In candle wobble style (default/stock) we can additional use `7C` to toggle if we want to use aux led to assist in tint mixing.
+In candle wobble style (default/stock) we can additional use `7C` to toggle if we want to use aux led to assist in tint mixing (if AUX is available).
 Red or yellow aux LED will light up along with the wobbling light.

 ## Fireworks mode